que-son-bits-y-bytes-en-binario

 Bytes

-A Byte is a sequence of bits that the computer can manage “at once”.
-The term originated in the 1950s at IBM, where “byte” referred to the amount of information that a computer could “bite” at one time.
+A Byte is a sequence of bits that the computer is able to manage “at once”.
+The term originated in the 1950s at IBM, where “byte” (bite) referred to the amount of information a computer could “bite” at once.

-Currently, in most machines, a Byte has a length of 8 bits.
+Currently, on most machines a Byte has a length of 8 bits.
 But note that this is not always the case.
-There have been and still are machines where the Byte is 4, 6, 7, or 16 bits.
+There have been and exist machines where the Byte is 4, 6, 7, or 16 bits.

-Choosing 8 bits as the standard was closely related to the need to encode characters, as we will see next.
-It was also an important factor that 8 is a power of 2 (it is 2³), so it was a convenient number.
+Choosing 8 bits as a standard was closely related to the need to encode characters, as we will see below.
+It was also an important factor that 8 is a power of 2 (it’s 2³), so it was a convenient number.

-However, nowadays, generally, most of the time when we say Byte we refer to 8 bits grouped together.
-With them, we can represent any number between 0 and 255 (2⁸ - 1).
+However, nowadays, in general, most of the time when we say Byte we refer to 8 bits grouped together.
+With them we can represent any number between 0 and 255 (2⁸ - 1).

-However, it would be more correct to specifically call the set of 8 bits an Octet, to avoid confusion with other machines.
-In fact, this is done, for example, in some communication texts.
+However, it would be more correct to specifically call the set of 8 bits an Octet, to avoid confusion on other machines.
+In fact, this is done, for example in some communication texts.

 Char

-A Char (from English “character”) is a set of bits that represent a character.
-It is not very well known, but the concept of Char and Byte has always been closely related.
+A Char (from the English “character”) is a set of bits that represent a character.
+It’s not very well known, but the concept of Char and Byte have always been closely related.

-Encoding and processing text has always been a requirement of computers and, especially in the beginning, it was not something so simple.
-The existence of machines with Bytes of 4, 6, 7, or 8 bits is precisely related to having the capacity to store a character.
-(Curious, isn’t it?)
+Encoding and processing text has always been a requirement for computers, and especially at the beginning, it wasn’t so simple.
+The fact that there were machines with Bytes of 4, 6, 7, 8 bits is precisely related to having the capacity to store a character.
+(Interesting, isn’t it?)

 In any case, in most systems and “almost always”, the length of a Char is the same as that of a Byte.